Scheyern Abbey: Second foundation

 In 1838 however under Ludwig I of Bavaria the monastery was re-established, and re-settled by monks from Metten Abbey; in 1843 it regained the status of an abbey.
 Between 1876 and 1878 the church, now serving both the community and the parish, was restored to the Romanesque style.

 Scheyern now also possesses a Byzantine Institute, specialising in the works of Saint John of Damascus.
 It also enjoys historical links with Hungary.

 Scheyern Abbey is a member of the Bavarian Congregation of the Benedictine Confederation.

 Schools

 Shortly after the re-establishment in 1838, a grammar school was opened.
 In 1939 all schools run by religious orders were closed, including Scheyern Abbey's.
 After World War II a humanistic Gymnasium was opened here.
 It was replaced however in 1970 by the Schyrengymnasium in Pfaffenhofen.
 Once the transfer to the new school was complete, the monastery set up a residential high school for vocational training, the Staatliche Berufsoberschule, a type of school which was considered very experimental at the time.
 It opened in 1976 and is still in operation.

+Bells

+The tower contains 14 ringing bells and 2 bourdon bells The largest bell or bourdon is the Sacred Heart bell, with a diameter of 237.8 centimeters, is the largest cast steel bell in Bavaria.
+The oldest bell, Bell 5, was cast in 1816.
+3 of the 14 bells are used for the clock: bells 8 and 6 chime alternately every quarter hour and the second bourdon strikes the hours.
+In Germany, the bells are always numbered from largest to smallest, Bell 1 is always the tenor or bourdon.